worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 We will provide instructions for the password manager LastPass, but this can be done in other password managers too.
-A secure alternative to saving to storing the keys in a password manager is to store the keys in an encrypted folder (link veracrypt) on your computer, but then you still need to store the key to the encrypted folder in a password manager.
+A secure alternative to saving to storing the keys in a password manager is to store the keys in an [encrypted folder](https://github.com/worldbank/dime-standards/blob/scto-guidelines/dime-research-standards/pillar-4-data-security/data-security-resources/veracrypt-guidelines.mdt) on your computer, but then you still need to store the key to the encrypted folder in a password manager.

 Go to lastpass.com, log in to your vault and